sciann/sciann/docs/sources/scimodels.md

 __Arguments__

 - __x_true__: list of `Xs` associated to targets of `Y`.
+    Alternatively, you can pass a Sequence object (keras.utils.Sequence).
     Expecting a list of np.ndarray of size (N,1) each, with N as the sample size.
 - __y_true__: list of true `Ys` associated to the targets defined during model setup.